-Getting to Schiphol Airport from Amsterdam is usually fastest by train but buses can be a good option too while airport shuttle vans go to downtown hotels.
+Getting to Schiphol Airport from Amsterdam is usually fastest by train but buses are good public transportation options too while airport shuttle vans and taxis are convenient, if pricy, to travel to downtown hotels.

 Schiphol Airport (AMS) is only 15 minutes by train from central Amsterdam but buses can also be a good and cheaper option for travelers heading to hotels and destinations to the south of the canal circle.
-Shared taxi services and airport shuttle minivan transit services are value for travelers with luggage or small groups and families traveling together.
+Shared taxi services and airport shuttle minivan transit services are not cheap but may be of some value to travelers with luggage or small groups and families traveling together.
 Taxis are fairly expensive given the short distances.
-Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Get easy online quotations for private airport transfers without first requiring personal details or flight numbers.
+Multi-day public transportation passes are a good option too but not all include the fare from Schiphol to Amsterdam.

 By Train from Schiphol Airport to Amsterdam